MauroLuzzatto/OpenAI-Gym-TicTacToe-Environment/README.md

 pip install -e gym-TicTacToe/.
 ```

-the run should end with the following message
+now you should see the following message
 ```
 "Successfully installed gym-TicTacToe"
 ```